KaiChengLiu/ETO-HEOM/INSTALL.md

 ## System Requirements

-The codebase is developed for Linux systems with support for both CPU and NVIDIA GPU execution.
+The code is developed for Linux systems with support for both CPU and NVIDIA GPU execution.

 ### Required Software